stuartskinner/simplestock/README.md

 ## Design thinking

-So conceptually to me the problem decomposes intp the following components.
+So conceptually to me the problem decomposes into the following components.

 * **TradeService** - this service has responsibility for validating and persisting (null implementation in this simplified scenario) incoming trades in the system.
 The TradeService allows interested parties to subscribe to a feed of incoming trades.